DosMike/LangSwitch/README.md

 `languageService().getTranslation(this)`.
 The later method returns a optional that will be empty if registerTranslation was not yet called.

+**Don't forget that your plugin now depends on LangSwitch so you'll have to add the dependency in your mcmod.info like** `"dependencies": [ "langswitch" ]`

 From the PluginTranslation you normally proceed like
 ```
 Localized<String> localized = translation.local("cmd.success");